Click to go HOME

 The 300 series was Western's first desk set family that included the ringer, coil and capacitor in the base, forming a complete phone in one package.
 Previous models required an external subscriber set (subset), which contained these components.

-Each model had suffix letters that defined variations, such as manual/dial or number of mounting cord conductors.
-Details can be found in the Bell System technical documentation (e.g. catalogs and BSPs - Bell System Practices).
+Model numbers have suffix letters that define variations, such as manual/dial or number of mounting cord conductors.
+Some are defined below, but for details check the Bell System technical documentation (e.g. catalogs and BSPs - Bell System Practices).

 Mounting codes are assigned for combinations of mechanical and electrical features unique to each model.
 They are typically located near the rear cord hole, on the outside stamped into the metal on early sets and inside in red ink on later sets and thermoplastic sets.
 You can usually see the mounting code even if inside, by looking around the line cord or in the recess for the rear bottom plate screw.